grking8/homepage/_posts/2020-03-10-scheduling-aws-lambda-functions-with-sam.md

 `sam build --template config/template.yml --manifest requirements.txt`

 In `/my/local/path/scheduled-task/.aws-sam/build`
-you should our project files copied over with all third party dependencies.
+you should see the project files copied over with all third party dependencies.

 Invoke the Lambda function